 - Jewel Tower, Abingdon Street, Westminster, SW1P 3JX.
 Nearest station: Westminster.
 Open daily (30 Mar-30 Sep) 10am-6pm.
 Closed Bank Holidays.
 Tickets: Adults £5.40, Children 5-17 yrs £3.20.
 For more information, visit English Heritage.

 For more of Metro Girl’s history posts, click here.

-Posted on 19 August 2018, in Architecture, Families, History, London, Tourist Attractions and tagged 14th century, history, Jewel Tower, london, Palace of Westminster, Westminster.
+Posted on 19 Aug 2018, in Architecture, Families, History, London, Tourist Attractions and tagged 14th century, English Heritage, history, London, Medieval London, Westminster, World War II.
 Bookmark the permalink.
 Comments Off on Jewel Tower – a Medieval survivor of the Palace Of Westminster.